hunter-gather/Wildfire_Hackathon/index.md

 Our goal is to provide an easy to use interface for fire prediction and evacuation management for fire and sheriff's departments built on open source technology.

 ### Motivation?
+One vital aspect of fire loss prevention is evacuation procedures, in particular how fire and police authorities decide and implement effective yet necessary evacuations in the face of imminent danger.
+Aggressive fires, jammed roads, and panicked evacuees can complicate well thought out evacuation procedures potentially having fatal results.
+  Our project aims to create an easy to use, government facing, data based tool that assists fire departments in real time evacuation scenarios.
+Our tool utilizes live traffic and census demographic data to provide a blend of need to know data to decision makers in high stake situations.
+High human and economic loss fires such as the Camp Fire in Paradise, CA serve as a motivation to help provide information for safe evacuation routes or areas to shelter to minimize wildfire loss.

 ### Challenges
 -describe the initial machine learning journey/approach -getting a farsite/flammap model to work on a windows system